min2ha/ukwa-site/content/target/48927/index.en.md

   "subject": "Russian Revolution Centenary"
 }

-# Revolution: Russia 1917 - one hundred years on on Facebook

 A public meeting on the 25 Feb 2017 to commemorate the Russian Revolutions in 1917.